Offa's Dyke - Abergavenny to Monmouth (★★★★★)

 The church at Llanfihangel Ystum Llewern

-From here there is plenty more field hopping to be done as the path generally follows the route of the River Trothy - and here the path has been altered in it's route, so map reading skills no longer are required - and instead it is just a case of heading from marker to marker through the fields (which offers an entertaining diversion from the task at hand).
+From here there is plenty more field hopping to be done, as the path generally follows the route of the River Trothy - and on this section the path has been altered in it's route, so map reading skills are no longer required - instead it is just a case of heading from marker to marker through the fields (which is actually quite an entertaining way to cross a field).

-Eventually this route joins a very minor road at Hendre Farm, and here it is time to head up over the hills at King's Woods - and then down into Monmouth to finish for the day.
+Eventually though, this route joins a very minor road at Hendre Farm - and here it is time to head up over the hills at King's Woods - and then down into Monmouth to finish for the day.

 Walking the fields on the run into Monmouth